000

 What Tulsa Businesses Actually Get from a Digital Marketing Agency in 2026

-What a real Tulsa digital marketing agency delivers month-to-month, what each budget tier actually buys, and how to pick the right partner in 2026.
+What a real Tulsa digital marketing agency delivers month-to-month, what each engagement tier actually includes, and how to pick the right partner in 2026.

 A Tulsa business owner shopping for a digital marketing agency is usually told one of two things.
 Either “every business is different, so let’s get on a discovery call” (which buys no information for the buyer), or “we’ll grow your business 300 percent in six months” (which is almost never true).

-This piece walks through what a real Tulsa digital marketing engagement actually delivers month to month, what each budget tier buys, and what to ask before you sign with anyone.
+This piece walks through what a real Tulsa digital marketing engagement actually delivers month to month, what each tier includes, and what to ask before you sign with anyone.

 The short version

-Most Tulsa digital marketing engagements fit into one of four monthly retainer tiers:
+Most Tulsa digital marketing engagements fit into one of four tiers.
+Each level is scoped and quoted by request, priced to the actual scope of work:

-That table tells the budget story.
+That table tells the scope story.
 Here’s what each tier looks like in practice and what to expect at each level.

 This is the bottom tier.
 You’re paying for someone to “do marketing” without much expectation of meaningful growth.
 Most of the budget goes to social media posting and light updates.